ShuaibBashiru/portfolio/README.md

 # portfolio
-This portfolio showcases small project’s template, it can be re-use and re-define, review and raise issues about at any moment.
+This portfolio showcases small project’s templates, it can be re-use and re-define, review and raise issues about at any moment.